-The next issue is whether the claimant is able to and available for work effective October 25, 2020.
-The administrative law judge concludes claimant is not available for work for the reasons that follow.
+The next issue is whether the claimant was on a leave of absence effective December 20, 2020.
+The administrative law judge concludes claimant was on a leave of absence and is not available for work for the reasons that follow.